 Checking In and Parking

-You may check in starting Monday afternoon (if you paid for super-early arrival), or Tuesday morning.
-The resident assistant at the dorm can check you in and give you your room key and building access card.
+You may check in starting Monday afternoon (if you paid for super-early arrival) or Tuesday morning.

-The event registration table (to receive your welcome packet, t-shirt, etc.) is open on Tuesday between 12PM – 3:30PM and on Wednesday between 1PM – 1:15PM.
+The event registration table (to receive your welcome packet, t-shirt, parking permit, etc.) is officially open on Tuesday between 12PM – 3:30PM and on Wednesday between 1PM – 1:15PM, although staff may be available at other times for early/late arrivals.

 Meals